-Magnesium is one of the most abundant minerals in the human body and 50% of magnesium is located in the bones.
-Magnesium, similar to zinc, is a necessary cofactor for over 300 biochemical reactions in the human body.
-This includes everyday processes, such as muscle building, maintaining nerve function, keeping a healthy heartbeat and sustaining optimal immune system function.
+Magnesium is one of the most abundant minerals in the human body, and 50% of magnesium is located in the bones.
+Magnesium, which is similar to zinc, is a necessary cofactor for over 300 biochemical reactions in the human body.
+These chemical reactions help the body build muscles, maintain nerve function, promote a healthy heart, and sustain optimal immune system function.

-Magnesium is not easily absorbed in the body unless first attached to transporting substance.
-For this reason, many supplement manufacturers have “chelated” magnesium to organic and amino acids.
-A few of these include magnesium oxide, magnesium sulfate and magnesium carbonate.
-Quality depends on the amount of magnesium in the supplement and how bioavailable it is.
-Bioavailability refers to the amount of magnesium in the supplement that can be assimilated by the digestive system and used for cellular activity and health benefit.
+Magnesium is not easily absorbed in the body unless first attached to a transporting substance.
+For this reason, many supplement manufacturers have "chelated" magnesium to organic and amino acids.
+A few of these include magnesium oxide, magnesium sulfate, magnesium orotate, and magnesium carbonate.
+The quality factor for all these supplements is dependent on the amount of magnesium it contains, its bioavailability, and how well it dissolves in the gut.
+Bioavailability refers to the amount of magnesium in the supplement that can be assimilated by the body and used to produce the desired health benefits.

 9 Types of Magnesium